Set up of a Liaison office in France

 France’s research tax credit is designed for businesses that incur research costs, while the innovation tax credit is an incentive restricted to SMEs, which can receive tax relief amounting to 20% of expenses incurred in designing and/or making prototypes or pilots of new products, as defined in tax regulations.
 Other innovation and R&D measures include the following: — Operating expenses incurred in connection with scientific and technical research can, at the company’s option, be capitalized (under certain conditions) or deducted in the year in which they are incurred. — France has specific tax rules for revenue from licenses and sublicenses, in the form of a reduced 15% tax rate.

 The PAT (Prime Aménagement du Territoire) is a territory development grant for industry and services is a form of direct investment aid to promote the establishment and development of businesses with plans to create sustainable operations and jobs in priority development areas eligible for regional aid (‘AFR’ zoning). — Businesses in the industrial and service sectors located in priority regional development areas. — The business may receive a grant of up to €15,000 per job created.

-If you wish to develop a commercial activity: sales agents Foreign companies may use the services of a French sales agent for the marketing of their products and/or services on the French market.
-The sales agent would normally act in their own name and on their behalf as intermediary between the foreign companies and the French market.
+If you wish to develop a commercial activity, sales agents.
+Foreign companies may use the services of a French sales agent for the marketing of their products and/or services on the French market.
+The sales agent would normally act in their own name and on their behalf as an intermediary between the foreign companies and the French market.

 Except in cases of professional misconduct, the agent is entitled to compensation based on commissions received (in principle, this will be the equivalent of two years of the same).

-They are flexible and inexpensive means of introducing products to foreign markets, rather than establishing a French based activity, such as a branch or a subsidiary.
+They are a flexible and inexpensive means of introducing products to foreign markets, rather than establishing a French-based activity, such as a branch or a subsidiary.